Statute of Limitations for Crimes in Spain (Deadlines 2026)

 Key Distinction

-Do not confuse the statute of limitations for the offense (which applies before trial) with the limitation on enforcing the sentence (which applies after conviction, if the offender absconds and does not serve it).
+Do not confuse the statute of limitations for the offence (which applies before trial) with the limitation on enforcing the sentence (which applies after conviction, if the offender absconds and does not serve it).

 Limitation Periods (Art.
 131 CP)